pacmaninbw/CRQuestionMdBuilder/README.md

  - C++ 23
  - gcc 12
  - QT 6.8
  - CMake 3.31

 # Requirements
   - Allow the user to specify a project
   - Based on the project type (programming language(s) and build type) collect all the source files from the directories.
   - Allow the user to specify which files should be included in the question.
   - Allow the user to specify the order of the files to be presented.
   - Generate the Markdown source for the source files in a text file (user can specify if it is a .txt file or a .md file).
   - Allow the user to add headings and text at the top of the question file.

+# Design
+The project is initial conceived as a Model View View Model (MVVM) architecture.
+It will have one or more dialogues.
+The primary user interface will be a dialog.